-Postpartum thyroiditis happens when a woman’s thyroid becomes inflamed after having a baby.
+Postpartum thyroiditis happens when a person's thyroid becomes inflamed after delivering a baby, or having a miscarriage or abortion.
 It may first cause your thyroid to be overactive.
 But over time it leads to an underactive thyroid.
-This affects a small percentage of pregnant women.
+This affects a small percentage of pregnant people.

 The Division of Pediatric Endocrinology and Diabetes Center at Mass General for Children is an international referral center for the management of pediatric diabetes and endocrine disorders in children and adolescents.